 Remove the component from the socket and test for a power signal and a good ground at the proper terminals.
 You can also use a jumper wire to jump the two terminals that pass electrical current onto the air conditioning compressor.

-When the relay energizes it creates a magnetic field and pulls the contact closed.
+When the relay energizes it creates a magnetic field that pulls the contact closed.
+Turning off the power to the relay collapses the field and the switch becomes naturally open.
 There are many different reasons that a relay can fail to operate.

-When the part itself fails, it might be corrosion buildup between contacts.
+When the part itself fails, look into possible causes like corrosion buildup between the contacts.
 This is a repairable condition.
 You can take an emery board or fine grit sandpaper and clean these contacts.

 This often gets the relay working again and you have nothing to loose by trying to fix it.
 With that said, there are other situations where the relay cannot be repaired.